Pension funds demand BlackRock disclose its political activity in the wake of U.S. Capitol riots

 “This is not about corporate giving to Republicans or Democrats.
 Normal partisan giving is part of the process, and that should be done in a transparent way,” Frerichs said.
 “But the specific risk we’re trying to assess is support for officials whose actions and rhetoric threaten to destabilize our democracy, undermine our rule of law and our ability to maintain a free-market system.
 That’s ultimately very bad for investors.”

-Other signatories to the BlackRock letter included officials from two California public pension funds, CalSTRS and CalPRS — the top two in the nation by assets — and state treasurers from Colorado, Maryland, Massachusetts and Oregon.
+Other signatories to the BlackRock letter included officials from two California public pension funds, CalSTRS and CalPERS — the top two in the nation by assets — and state treasurers from Colorado, Maryland, Massachusetts and Oregon.

-They charged that beyond its own activities, BlackRock last year could have singlehandedly forced greater transparency from major companies including Verizon, Motorola, and Delta Air Lines if it had backed shareholder proposals requiring better disclosures.
+They charged that beyond its own activities, BlackRock last year could have single-handedly forced greater transparency from major companies including Verizon, Motorola, and Delta Air Lines if it had backed shareholder proposals requiring better disclosures.

 Instead, they write, “BlackRock voted against all 48 of the shareholder proposals calling for greater lobbying and political spending disclosure at S&P 500 companies that received at least 20% support in the 2020 shareholder season. … BlackRock’s failures in this regard have shielded issuers from much-needed transparency and accountability on policy influence activities that impact sustainable value creation.”